ratewalamit/Ratewal_Notes/README.md

 **Pushing local changes on remote server**

-*(Before pushing local changes to server you need to do git add and git commint )*
+Note:*Before pushing local changes to server you need to do git add and git commint*

 ```shell
 git push -u origin master     # will push master branch to the server